Gila Monster

 Predation

-Gila Monsters have many potential predators such as coyotes, foxes, bobcats, hawks and owls.
+Gila Monsters have many potential predators, including coyotes, foxes, bobcats, hawks and owls.
 Young are more vulnerable to attack, and some predators dig up and eat the eggs.
-Adult Gila Monsters have little to fear.
-Their color and pattern warn of a potential danger and deter some predators.
-People are the Gila Monster's primary threat through collection, road kills, habitat loss and intentional killing.
+Adult Gila Monsters have little to fear, as their color and pattern warn of their potential danger.
+People represent the Gila Monster's primary threat through habitat loss by development, illegal poaching, and roadkill.

 Venom and Bites

-Gila Monsters are protected by state law in each of the states where they occur: California, Nevada, Utah, New Mexico and Arizona, the first state to protect it and the first venomous reptile offered protection in the United States.
-It is also fully protected in Mexico.
-In Saguaro National Park, all plant and animal life, as well as geological and cultural resources, are strictly protected.
+Gila Monsters are protected by state law in each of the states where they occur: Arizona, California, Nevada, Utah, New Mexico, and Mexico.
+Arizona the first state to give them legal protection, and the species was the first venomous reptile offered protection in the United States.
+Also, in Saguaro National Park, all plant and animal life, as well as geological and cultural resources, are strictly protected by Federal law.
+Federal and State protections mean that it is illegal to possess or relocate (dead or alive), harass, injure, or cause the death of a Gila Monster.
 If you are lucky enough to see a Gila Monster in its natural habitat, enjoy the sighting, take photos, but do not attempt to touch or otherwise bother it.
 The best thing you can do for Gila Monsters is to educate yourself, you family and your friends about the desert and its amazing animal life.

 Gila monster with tag